huynd2001/talkshow-bot/README.md

 This widget was for display the discord chat onto OBS, developed in TypeScript.

-This was made out of spite for the current StreamKit implementation from team Discord with their `[Object object]`, no emojis and limiting configure options.
+This was made out of spite for the current StreamKit implementation from team Discord with their `[Object object]`, no emojis and limited configure options.

 ## How to start the project

 Make sure to install `npm` on the machine.
-Link to install can be see on Google.

 ### discord-service-backend